Syros Town Hall

 Location: Ermoupolis

-The Town Hall of Ermoupoli started to be built in 1876 and was completed in 1898 when D. Vafiadakis was mayor of Ermoupolis.
-It was designed by Ernst Ziller, a Bavarian architect who knew how to leave a clear trace of the 19th-century architecture.
+The construction of the Town Hall of Ermoupolis started in 1876 and was completed in 1898.
+It was designed by Ernst Ziller, a Bavarian architect who knew how to leave a clear trace of 19th-century architecture.
+Just keep in mind that he is the man behind the Academy of Athens and the Apollo Municipal Theatre of Patra.

-The central part is made entirely of marble and there is a marble hanging ladder in its interior that leads to the first floor.
-The meeting room, where the local government meets, has oil paintings depicting King George I and Queen Olga.
+The central segment is made entirely of marble.
+In the interior, a marble hanging ladder leads to the first floor.
+The meeting room, where the local authorities gather to discuss various topics, has oil paintings depicting King George I and Queen Olga.
 The Town Hall also hosts the Archaeological Museum of Syros, the Court of Law, the Land Registry, the Public Archives, and some other public services.

 The Town Hall of Ermoupolis is an impressive building and it is considered among the most beautiful Town Halls of Greece.
-It will certainly catch your attraction from the very first moment you step your foot in Miaouli square.
+It will certainly draw your attraction from the very first moment you step foot in Miaouli Square.

 Map